SoftMoore/CPRL-Java-3rd/README.md

 * **Complete the implementation of classes `ArrayType`, `StringType`, and `RecordType`, and edit your parser from the previous project to add generation of AST classes or lists of AST classes.**

 * Test your parser with all correct and incorrect examples.
-Directory `src-ParserV3` contains a text file showing the results that you should expect when running this version of the parser against the incorrect test examples.
-The major differences in test results between versions 2 and 3 of your parser are that version 3 should also detect exit statements that are not nested within loops and return statements that are not nested within subprograms.
+The &ldquo;incorrect&rdquo; example subdirectories contain text files showing the results that you should expect when running this version of the parser against the incorrect test examples.
+The major differences in test results between versions 2 and 3 of your parser are that version 3 should also detect exit statements that are not nested within loops.

 ### Project 5: Constraint Analysis for CPRL/0